 The reported 2P/P50 reserves include volumes which are believed to be recoverable based on reasonable assumptions about future economical, fiscal and financial conditions.
 Discounted future cash flows after tax are calculated for the various fields based on expected production profiles and estimated proven and probable reserves.
 Cut-off time for the reserves in a field or project is set at the time when the maximum cumulative net cashflow for each project occurs.
-The company has used a long-term inflation assumption of 2.0 percent, a long-term exchange rate of 8.0 NOK/USD (8.5 and 8.25 in 2023 and 2024, respectively), and a long-term oil price of 65 USD/bbl (real 2022 terms), down from a 2023 oil price estimate of 80 USD/bbl and 2024 estimate of 70 USD/ bbl.
+The company has used a long-term inflation assumption of 2.0 percent, and a long-term exchange rate of 10 and 9.5 NOK/USD in 2024 and 2025 respectively, and 8.5 NOK/USD thereafter.
+Oil prices of 75 USD/bbl (2024), 70 USD/bbl (2025) and 65 USD/bbl thereafter have been used.